mlorthiois/ANNEXA/README.md

 ## Troubleshooting

 GTF parsing can be hard, and ANNEXA needs some informations from the input annotation.
 The first step is to check if the input annotation contains all the information needed.

-For example, your GTF should contains all the 3 levels gene -> transcript -> exon, with the attributes gene_id and transcript correctly annotated.
-Your gene line also have to contains a gene_biotype attributes.